lvainio/executable-tutorial-dd2482/gosec/step2/step2.md

 `gosec -include=G404, ./...`{{exec}}

-As you can see in the terminal we only see one vulnerability and it matches rule G404.
+As you can see in the terminal we only see two vulnerabilities and they match rule G404.
 Feel free to experiment with other rules in the terminal.

 > Press *NEXT* when you are ready to continue